 » Educate yourself about the place you are visiting and the people.

-» Respect cultural differences and learn from it!
-People in different places do things differently dont try change them enjoy them.
+» Respect cultural differences and learn from them!
+People in different places do things differently, don't try to change them, enjoy them.

-» Dress respectively.
+» Dress respectfully.
 Cover up away from the beach.
 Cover your head in religious places.
 Notice local dress codes and adhere to them.

 » Support the local economy.
-Buy locally made souvenirs, eat at local restaurants enjoy the local culture!
+Buy locally made souvenirs, eat at local restaurants, and enjoy the local culture!

 » Do not support the illegal drug trade or the sex trade.

-» Support a local charity or organisation that works towards responsible
+» Support a local charity or organization that works towards responsible tourism.

-» Support local organisations either in the place you visit or where you live
+» Support local organizations either in the place you visit or where you live.